Eyongkevin/aipnd-project/README.md

 This was an interesting project with a lot of challenges, which even made it more awesome.
 I had the following challenges:

 ### To be able to adapt the app so that it can be trained on multiple pretrained models.
+Of cause the rubric says we should allow the user to chose from at least two model.
+My current code permits that.
+However, I will love to share some ideas if in case you will like to make it to accept a large number of pretrained models.

 Due to the diversity in the model structures, some models like `alaxnet` and `vgg` have the `classifier` property but other models like `resnet18` have the `fc` property.
 Also, for those models with `classifier` property, a few had a `dropout` as their first parameter followed by the linear convolution which contains the actual input layer(`in_features`).
 An example of such model is `alexnet`.
 But a model like `vgg16` doesn't have dropout as it first layer.
 So it was difficult at first to handle these differences, but I wrote a function that could handle it:

 ```